Mitsubishi Galant: Sixth generation (E30; 1987)

+Seventh generation (E50/60/70/80; 1992)

 A new Galant debuted in September 1992 at the Tokyo Motor Show (model year 1994 in the US), originally only available as a four-door sedan (which was the only model to be sold in the US).
 A five-door liftback derivative made its world premiere at the February 1993 Dutch Motor Show.
 A Japan-only hardtop derivative called the (Emeraude) (French for emerald) was also launched in 1992.
-The width dimensions of the model sold in Japan no longer complied with Japanese government dimension regulations, and buyers were now liable for additional taxes, which affected sales.
+The width dimensions of the model sold in Japan no longer complied with Japanese government dimension regulations for compact cars, placing it in a higher tax bracket.

-In October 1993, Mitsubishi introduced a trim level for this model called "VX-R", offered a 2.0 L MIVEC version of the 6A12, a high revving naturally aspirated V6 engine with more aggressive tuning.
-This engine is also found on Mitsubishi's midsize sports car FTO's GP trim levels which introduced in 1994.
-Output was placed at 200 hp (149 kW) and 147 lb⋅ft (199 N⋅m) of torque.